 Feed the Future Somalia Camel Leasing to Impact Resilience Activity

-The Feed the Future Somalia Camel Leasing to Impact Resilience Activity is a two-year (2019-2021), USAID-funded study implemented by RTI International that explores the practice of camel leasing and its potential to mitigate droughts’ impacts on Somali pastoralist households, communities, and camel milk processers.
+The Feed the Future Somalia Camel Leasing to Impact Resilience Activity was a two-and-a-half year (2019-2022), USAID-funded study implemented by RTI International that explores the practice of camel leasing and its potential to mitigate droughts’ impacts on Somali pastoralist households, communities, and camel milk processers.

-Through a combination of qualitative and quantitative research, USAID hopes to form a deeper understanding of camel leasing’s effects by August 2021, exploring primary study questions such as:
+Through a combination of qualitative and quantitative research, the activity worked to gain a deeper understanding of camel leasing’s effects, exploring primary study questions such as:

 - What impact does camel leasing have on the welfare and resilience capacities of pastoral households and communities?